 A Bitcoin Wallet is like a bank account for bitcoins.
-Some bitcoin wallets are exclusive to bitcoins, and some are more comprehensive by supporting various kinds of digital currencies.
+Some crypto wallets are exclusive to bitcoins, and some are more comprehensive by supporting various kinds of digital currencies.
 A bitcoin wallet helps receive, store, and send bitcoins via a secure system with varying levels of privacy including anonymity.

 Best Bitcoin Wallets